 Underutilization of rehabilitation — In general, rehabilitation is underutilized in palliative care patients [18,19,63,64].
 In one institution-based registry of 529 older adults with cancer, 111 had functional deficits that were potentially modifiable, yet only 10 (9 percent) received physical or occupational therapy with 12 months of a noted deficit .
 Undertreatment of remediable physical impairments may be particularly prominent among minority and socioeconomically disadvantaged groups .

 It is often thought that physical therapy and rehabilitation are not cost-effective, particularly for patients approaching the end-stage phase of their illness.
 However, limited evidence from randomized trials suggest that rehabilitation is cost-effective, at least for patients with advanced cancer [36,65,66].
 The evidence base for cost-effectiveness in other palliative care populations, including patients with ALS, is very limited [48,50].
 In patients with COPD, several uncontrolled studies suggest that pulmonary rehabilitation decreases total hospital stay and recurrent hospitalization rates but the benefits have been less clear in controlled studies.
-(See "Pulmonary rehabilitation in COPD", section on 'Health care utilization'.)
+(See "Pulmonary rehabilitation", section on 'Health care utilization'.)

 Risks of rehabilitation — It is widely maintained that exercise and physical activity exacerbates fatigue, however, there is little, if any, evidence to support this assertion.
 In fact, several studies affirm the observation that physical exercise improves fatigue, even in dying patients, and that the provision of physical therapy does not worsen physical distress in patients with advanced cancer [38,67,68].
 However, this issue has not been studied systematically.